intel-unesp-mcp/infieri2019-session2/README.md

 **1.4.6** There are several ways to fix racing conditions in OpenMP parallel codes.
 One of them is applying `#pragma omp critical` to the region where the racing conditions occur.
-Take a look at file `openmp_v5.c`, which is an example that uses this solution to fix the summation problem.
-It should be noted, however, that only one thread will execute the critical region marked with the critical pragma at a time.
+Have a look at file `openmp_v5.c`, which is an example that uses this solution to fix the summation problem.
+It should be noted, however, that only one thread will execute the critical region marked with the critical 'pragma' at a time.
 Therefore, the parallel code technically becomes serial, since only one thread will be executing it at a time.
 As always, compile the source code, execute it several times, and check the results.